 In other words, the fifth rule is to be yourself.
 At the end of the day, that’s a no-brainer.

-Zach Wolfe (zwolfe@fleckman) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (zwolfe@fleckman) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.

 At last check, this post shows up on page 6 of the Google search results for “corporate buzzwords.”
 Surely we can do better than that!